 This section provides information about creating different content for learners who are enrolled in specific enrollment tracks in your course.

 If your course has more than one enrollment track, you can create different course experiences for learners in each enrollment track.
-You do this by designating specific components or units in your course as available only to learners in one or more of the enrollment tracks.
+You do this by designating specific components in your course as available only to learners in one or more of the enrollment tracks.
 Then, learners in each of the enrollment tracks see only the course content that you have designated for that track.

 To create track-specific content in your course, follow these steps.